VAT implementation in Bahrain in comparison with UAE and KSA.

 It is hoped that eventually the levy of VAT will accelerate the Kingdom’s march towards prosperity and progress.

-We at SENAT MEA can help you prepare your business for VAT and assist you in ongoing compliance.
+We at Senat MEA DMCC can help you prepare your business for VAT and assist you in ongoing compliance.
 In case of any query, feel free to contact us at firstname.lastname@example.org